Putin says West has 'ignored' Russia's security concerns | DW | 01.02.2022

 Orban's arrival in Moscow on Tuesday heralded the first in-person meeting with Putin from an EU leader since the Ukraine crisis escalated.

-Putin thanked Orban for "doing a lot" for the Russian-Hungarian relationship and said the pair will discuss the security situation in Europe.
+And Putin thanked Orban for "doing a lot" for the Russian-Hungarian relationship.

 Hungary's Prime Minister Viktor Orban has met with Russian President Vladimir Putin making him the first EU leader to do so since the Ukraine crisis began to escalate

-Hungary's opposition had appealed to Orban to cancel the trip.
-Political opponents released a joint statement over the weekend saying the visit was "contrary to our national interests."
+Ahead of the trip, Hungarian opposition leaders appealed to Orban to cancel the visit as it was "contrary to our national interests."

 Orban has held regular talks with Putin in the past and Tuesday's talks are being closely watched by Western allies.